 The High Sheriff's Badge

-The High Sheriff's badge displays the swords of Mercy (curtana, with the point cut off) and Justice, both of which are carried at the Coronation of a sovereign, crossed in saltire and above them is the Royal Crown with an ermine border to symbolise the Judiciary.
+The High Sheriff's badge displays the swords of Mercy (curtana, with the point cut off) and Justice, both of which are carried at the Coronation of a sovereign, crossed in saltire and above them is the Royal Crown to symbolise this royal appointment.

 Find out about the Current High Sheriff here >>